utkdigitalinitiatives/bookprep/README.md

 requirements:
 * version 3.02, 3.03, or 3.04 of tesseract
 * kdu_compress and kdu_expand
+* ImageMagick (convert)
 * xmllint

+At start up, does a system check and will exit if requirements do not exist.
+Next, the given directory is checked for files in the proper format and a list of errors will be printed and the program will exit.

+When the input files are properly formatted, bookprep:

- will convert tifs to jp2 or jp2 to tifs will also convert jp2s to tif make ocr and then delete the tif if the object file is meant to be a jp2
+convert tifs to jp2 or jp2 to tifs convert jp2s to tif make ocr then delete the tif if the object file is meant to be a jp2

 makes OCR and HOCR, corrects the tesseract 3.04 action of the HOCR step also making OCR.

 use:  run as a shell command with two parameters